Misha298/Recommendation-System-Assignment-2/README.md

 EDA:

 This file contains the analysis of the data, information on the data, and how the data was distributed.
+--> Preprocessing of the Data
+    Some columns like nutritional values and ingredients are read as strings by python rather than list objects.

+    We will now convert ingredients to list objects so that we can use them as iterables while text processing.
+    We will convert nutritional values column to columns of nutritional values so that we can use them for comparision of different recipes nutritional values.
+    Coverting nutritional values column to columns of nutritional values

 Make_file_ready_to_process: (food-making-data-ready.ipynb)